 A programmatic methodology in semantics streamlines the otherwise computationally grueling process of developing and testing novel semantic theories.
 By easing the process of investigating increasingly complex semantic theories, this methodology aims to support the growth and maturity of semantics as a discipline.
-Instead of only developing a model-theoretic version of a semantics and working out the consequence by hand or not at all, this project provides resources for writing semantic clauses using Z3‘s python API without having to start from scratch by providing users with a host of functionality along with a flexible template that can be easily adapted.
+Instead of only developing a model-theoretic version of a semantics and working out the consequence by hand or not at all, this project provides tooling for writing semantic clauses using Z3‘s python API.
+You can find more information in the GitHub repository.

-Although computational resources are common place (e.g., one’ laptop), the ability to make use of these resources to develop and explore the implications of novel semantic theories remains limited.
+Although computational resources are commonplace, the ability to make use of these resources to develop and explore the implications of novel semantic theories remains limited.
 For instance, Prover9 and Mace are restricted to first-order and equational statements.
-However, for the purposes of semantics, it is desirable to: (1) introduce a range of primitive operators; (2) specify novel semantic clauses for each operator; (3) define the space of models for the resulting language; (4) set up unit tests for easily evaluating which sentences are a logical consequence of which upon making changes to the semantics; and (5) print readable countermodels if there are any.
-After developing and testing a semantics for a language, one can develop the corresponding model theory and proof theory with a much better sense of the range of its theorems before establishing soundness and attempting to complete the logic.
+However, for the purposes of developing new semantic theories and studying their corresponding logics, it is desirable to: (1) introduce a range of primitive operators; (2) specify semantic clauses for each operator; (3) define the space of models for the resulting language; (4) set up unit tests for easily evaluating which sentences are a logical consequence of which upon making changes to the semantics; and (5) print readable countermodels if there are any.
+After developing and testing a semantics for a language, the corresponding model theory and proof theory can be developed with a much better sense of the range of theorems before establishing soundness and attempting to complete the logic.

 Model-Checker